prantlf/ovai/README.md

 ## API

 See the original [REST API documentation] for details about the interface.
+See also the [lifecycle of the Vertex AI models].

 ### Embeddings